 Section I.3 – The Accounting Procedure does not require anything to be filled in, but it is worth noting that many operating agreements also contain a cash advance provision, so users will want to reconcile the differences between them (or even strike one of them).

+Section I.5.E – If the parties intend to include this optional provision, they must initial it to signal their intent.
+If they do not intend to include it, they may want to strike through it.

 Section I.6.B – Fill in the blanks with the number of parties and percentage required to approve amendments to this Accounting Procedure.